Kruger van Wyk

 Cornelius Francoius Kruger van Wyk (born 7 February 1980) is a former New Zealand cricketer who plays for the Central Districts Stags.
-He is a wicketkeeper-batsman.
+He is a wicket-keeper-batsman.
 He has played professionally in South Africa and New Zealand, and at club level in Scotland.
 He attended Afrikaanse Hoër Seunskool (Afrikaans High School for Boys, also known as Affies), a popular and renowned public school located in Pretoria.

 Domestic career

 Born and raised in South Africa, van Wyk started his first class career with Northerns in 2000/01 season.
 However, any hope of breaking into the South African team was diminished by Mark Boucher's long-term hold on the position.
 He moved to New Zealand on the encouragement of his coach, and started playing for the Canterbury Wizards from the 2006/07 season.

 Van Wyk captained the Canterbury Wizards in the 2008 season in which they won the first class State Championship title.
 He was awarded the Canterbury Wizards player of the year for the 2007/8 season.
 He captained the Wizards until 2010, when he signed for the Central Districts Stags.
 In the New Zealand winter he has played professionally in Scotland for West Lothian County Cricket Association who have since been renamed Linlithgow Cricket Club.